 - Preheat the oven to 190℃ (170℃ fan)/375°F/gas mark 5.
 Place the muffin cases into the muffin tray.

 - Place200g (7oz) each butter and sugar into a mixing bowl and beat until very pale and fluffy.
-Add 1 tsp vanilla extract and beat again to combine.
+Add 1 teaspoon vanilla extract and beat again to combine.
 Gradually add 3 beaten egg a little at a time, beating well after each addition.
 Beat in 2tbsp milk.
 Sieve 200g (7oz) flour into the mixture and gently fold in.

 - Fill the muffin cases half to two-thirds full with the cake mixture.
 Bake in the centre of the oven for 20 – 23 minutes.
 Transfer to a wire rack to cool.